cianadeveau/cianadeveau.github.io/_posts/2026-04-01-eval-awareness.md

 <img src="/images/bp7/Fig7_close.png" alt="Figure 7_close" width="75%" height="75%">
 <p>
-<em><b>Fig. 7: Predicting compliance when the model verbalizes the sub-dimension of interest or not from probe activations for the end CoT token trained probes.</b> TODO </em>
+<em><b>Fig. 7: Predicting compliance when the model verbalizes the sub-dimension of interest or not from probe activations for the end CoT token trained probes.</b> </em>
 </p>

 ---